mfpjayb/maf.js-docs/README.md

 ## Support us

 Maf.js is licensed with an MIT license and it is completely free to use software.
-However, mentaining the code and develop new features requires some financial backing.
+However, maintaining the code and develop new features requires some financial backing.
 You can support the development of maf.js via the following methods:

 #### One-time donation